pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

 This problem is typically an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where no labelled data is given and the goal is to find hidden structure in the data.
-A real-life example can be found in many marketing divisions where their goal is to create meaningful clusters in order to target their customers efficiently with personalized campaigns.
+Real-life examples can be found in many marketing divisions where their goal is to create meaningful clusters in order to target their customers efficiently with personalized campaigns.

 Moreover, in reality, our data is much larger.
 For example we’ve dealt with datasets where we had more than one hundred features or where the number of observations could go into the millions.
 Therefore in order to solve such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
 [Spark](http://spark.apache.org/) is especially good for solving big data problems and runs on Java, Scala, R or Python.
 In our case, we favor Python as this is the first language choice for the majority of data scientist.
 Therefore we will use PySpark, Spark’s Python API.

 **Exploration Phase**

 In the exploration phase we don’t test drive our code but the main objective is to find the right algorithm to solve our problem.
-We will use a Jupyter notebook to do it (see figure 1, the notebook can be found [here](link to repo)).
+We will use a Jupyter notebook to do it (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).
 Looking at the data, for example [k-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution which is a commonly used clustering algorithms.
 Its core idea is to classify a given data set through a number of predefined clusters (assume k clusters) through a number of simple rules (usually minimizing the total-intra cluster variance).

 {{< responsive-figure src="/images/jupyter-notebook-clustering-pyspark.png" class="center" >}}
 <p align="center">